Chronology of the ancient Near East: Underlying issues

 The site of an item's recovery is an important piece of information for archaeologists, which can be compromised by two factors.
 First, in ancient times old materials were often reused as building material or fill, sometimes at a great distance from the original location.
 Secondly, looting has disturbed archaeological sites at least back to Roman times, making the provenance of looted objects difficult or impossible to determine.
-Lastly, counterfeit versions of these object are a longstanding traditional, often difficult to detect.
+Lastly, counterfeit versions of these objects are a longstanding tradition, often difficult to detect.